blockgiven/ruboty-mstr/README.md

 # Ruboty::Mstr

-ruboty plugin to get delicious food pictures.
+ruboty plugin to get delicious food pictures from https://mstr.in/

 ## Installation